EDUCATE • EVALUATE • REMEDIATE

 Why is biology testing important?

-By knowing the current biology you are able to make adjustments that are more suitable for the desired crop, which will maximize crop production.
-Ongoing monitoring ensures optimal conditions throughout the growing season and leads to reduced dependency on fertilizers, pesticides, herbicides and fungicides which is more environmentally friendly.
+By knowing the current soil biology you are able to make adjustments that are more suitable for the desired crop, which will maximize crop production.
+Ongoing monitoring ensures optimal conditions throughout the growing season and leads to reduced dependency on fertilizers, pesticides, herbicides and fungicides which is more environmentally friendly and saves production costs.
 When using less traditional fertilizers you lessen the amount of salt in the soil which in turn requires less water consumption.
-In addition, good biology creates less compaction creating room for a deeper roots system.
+In addition, good biology lessens soil compaction creating room for deeper root systems.

 Why should I test with Earthfort?

-Earthfort specializes in Soil Biology.
+Earthfort specializes in Soil Biology; we believe if you can measure it, you can manage it.
 We have been measuring biology since the laboratory opened in 1996.
-We use proven methods of direct count micropathy which are referenced under our assay descriptions http://earthfort.com/assets/images/lab/assay_descriptions.pdf .
+We use proven methods of direct count microscopy which are referenced under our assay descriptions http://earthfort.com/assets/images/lab/assay_descriptions.pdf .
 Upon results Earthfort provides a telephone report interpretation for those customers new to interpreting data.
-If requested we are able to provide remediation consulting for those who want assistance on the practical application of soil amendments.
-If you can measure it you can manage it.
+If requested, we are able to provide remediation consulting for those who want assistance on the practical application of soil amendments (fees may apply.)

 How do I take a sample?